FreePYQ logoFreePYQ

 Explanation:

-From the given conditions: A is immediate left of B, D is next to B, B is second left of E, C is second right of E, and F is immediate left of C. Arranging them clockwise: A, B, D, E, F, C. Thus, A is two positions to the right of F (A is second to the right of F), making option C correct.
+From the given conditions: A is immediate left of B, D is next to B, B is second left of E, C is second right of E, and F is immediate left of C. Arranging them clockwise: A, B, D, E, F, C. So, A is two positions to the right of F (A is second to the right of F), so option C is correct.

 Question 70